cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/BirdsOfAFeather2.md

 The emergency room limp-walk,
 Was the most awkward one we've took,
 And neither of us talked,
-But we would trade back-and-forth the looks.
+But we would trade and barter looks.

 She did this way too much,
 And I'm happy this transpired,
 Her age limit of twenty-three,
-On this kind of shit expired.
+On this kind of shit was due to
+Have expired.